Life as a Platypus

 From an acorn-size egg hatches a mysterious creature with a duck-like bill, beaver-like tail, and reptile-like stance.
 It’s a bird!
 It’s a reptile!
 It’s a—platypus!

-At about four months of age, the young platypus ventures out of its dark burrow, which is sometimes as long as 65 feet, into the Australian fresh air.
+Around four months of age, the young platypus ventures out of its dark burrow, which is sometimes as long as 65 feet, into the Australian fresh air.
 The furry platypus is an adept hunter.
 Its front webbed feet expertly paddle through the cold waters, while the hind feet and tail steer.
 The flat tail also helps it dive deep.

 Since flaps cover its eyes, ears, and nose, how can the platypus find food?
 Its bill is equipped with sensitive electroreceptors, pinpointing prey like shrimp and crayfish as the platypus digs through mud and pebbles.
 With its catch stored in cheek pouches, the platypus comes up to the surface to grind the food between its toothless jaws.